 There is a highly successful clinical research fellow network.
-Currently there are five clinical fellows spread amongst the NHS consultants.
+Currently there are seven clinical fellows spread amongst the NHS consultants.
 These individuals undertake clinical sessions for the Trust in a flexible manner whilst also doing their research.

 The Unit has strong links to the Department of Infection, Immunity and Cardiovascular Disease and also The Sheffield Institute of Gluten-Related Disorders (SIGReD) which involves pioneering work into coeliac disease.

 Abstract: Out of programme (OOP) opportunities are to be encouraged.
 This article gives an insightful view of the Sheffield Clinical Research Fellowship Programme.
 Unique trainee feedback is provided.
 The take home message is clear - trainees should grab OOP experiences with both hands!
 For consultants the logistics described are potentially transferrable to their own regions.

 Academic Lead: Prof D S Sanders David.firstname.lastname@example.org